“Coming out” with depression is an onerous task, which can feel especially overwhelming when you’re struggling.

 The answers to all these questions will of course vary from person to person: we are all different after all.
 You alone must decide on the course of action that works best for you and your loved ones.

 However, at Blurt we know how helpful it is to learn from our peers – people who have been in similar situations to us.
-As such, in this post we’ve listed some insights and experiences shared by members of our Peer Support Group, in the hope they might prove useful to you.
+As such, in this post we’ve listed some insights and experiences shared by members of our community, in the hope they might prove useful to you.

 How to broach the subject